keemi2904/PB-HUB/README.md

   - Remove items by selecting them; the price and sales will be updated accordingly.
   - Use the plus button to add items; the status will change to "Added".
   - Return to update as needed.

+**Application Android Deployement Step (if you want to deploy)**

+1. Android Studio:

+- Install Android Studio.
+Detailed installation instructions are on Android's developer site

+2. Adding SDK Packages:

+- After installing the Android SDK, you must also install the packages for whatever API level you wish to target.
+It is recommended that you install the highest SDK version that your version of cordova-android supports.

+3. Just click next all the way until you reach licenses

+4. For each license, make sure to choose “Accept” (reminder: This initial setup, would required another additional 1.3GB+ download)

+5. Adding SDK Packages

+6. Open Tools > Android > Android SDK Manager OR Configure > SDK Manager and make sure the following are installed:

+- Android Platform SDK for your targeted version of Android
+- Android SDK build-tools version 26.1.0 or higher
+- Android Support Repository (found under "Extras")
+- Android SDK Platforms API 21 or higher

+7. h